-Are “cheat meals” ever ok?
+Are cheat meals ever ok?

-Well I’ll start by saying this – given it’s a MEAL and not the start of a roller coasting day that finishes 48 hours later, it can only be positive.
-You’ve worked hard all week, you’ve seen progression, and you have rewarded yourself as you said you would.
-Well done!
+So how bad is that meal for you?
+Given it’s a meal and not the start of a roller coasting day that finishes 48 hours later, it can only be positive.
+You’ve worked hard all week, you’ve seen progression and you have rewarded yourself as you said you would.
+Well done.

-Although they are cheat meals to some, to others, they are known as a “refeed”.
-Equally as important, the refeed provides opportunity to activate and exercise important hormones internally like insulin (among many others).
-Insulin sensitivity is at all-time high, insulin responds rapidly and transports much needed nutrients to the muscle and other areas of the body – another win!
+Although they are cheat meals to some, to others, they are known as a ‘re-feed’.
+Equally as important the re-feed provides opportunity to activate and exercise important hormones internally like insulin (among many others).
+Insulin sensitivity is at all-time high, insulin responds rapidly and transports much needed nutrients to the muscle and other areas of the body, another win.

 So – let us ask you, is the cheat meal negatively effecting you physically?
 Or mentally?
 If not then its is ok in our book.

 Tel: 0404 211 885